wp-plugins/hashcore/readme.txt

 == Description ==

-[sign-up](http://hashcore.com/publishers-sign-up-form) for a Hashcore.com account.
 Install our plugin, then simply add the hash symbol (#) before any words (preferably known hashtags) such as #Xfactor and our solution will automatically link them to their equivalent hashtags from real-time social media sources such as Twitter.

+**IMPORTANT: You will FIRST need to register as a publisher, go to [#HASHCORE - sign up for FREE](http://hashcore.com/publishers-sign-up-form) and create a #HASHCORE account to get your publisher ID to activate the plugin.

 == Installation ==